Soyez le premier à donner votre avis sur cette source.

 {

-t_callback_const( t_class& c ) : _callback_class( c ) {}
+t_callback_const( const t_class& c ) : _callback_class( c ) {}

-inline t_return operator()( t_argument arg )const
+inline t_return operator()( t_argument arg ) const

 {